Cordobo/cordobo/README.md

 ### Hi there 👋

-⚡ I’m currently working on https://github.com/Cordobo/react-native-qrcode
+⚡ I’m currently working on https://github.com/Cordobo/angularx-qrcode

+🔭 I’m currently working with react-native

+🌱 I’m currently learning rust

 <!--
 **Cordobo/cordobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.